miclede/portfolio/resume.md

 - Experienced using in company custom frameworks and developing with adherence to multiple teams.
 (QA, Design, joint development)
 - Strong understanding of C# and Unity environment mechanical knowledge including:
   - Animation and Mecanim animator
-  - Sound and music
+  - Sound and Audio Mixer
   - UI (canvas and 3d space)
-  - Shader building
+  - Shader Graph
   - Scriptable objects
   - Custom render pipeline
   - Pathfinding and AI control